ethercreative/out/README.md

 # Out
-A reporting and export plugin for Craft CMS
+A reporting / export CSV plugin for Craft CMS